jkristell/rustyremote/README.md

 # Board Support for the Kontrolir Remote control

 This is a WIP crate for supporting the [AnalysIR] remote control [KontrolIr].
+You can find the remote and other great products at their [shop][AnalysIrShop]!

 The plan is to use the [Infrared] crate to enable fun Rust projects with a real remote control.